i'Lab

 Awards, Grants, Fellowships, and Scholarships

-Award for Excellence in Teaching, The Japan Association of College English Teachers (2011)
+Award for Excellence in Teaching, The Japan Association of College English Teachers (JACET; 2011)

 Fellowship, Japanese Ministry of Education, Culture, Sports, Science, and Technology (MEXT) (2004-2006)